Binaris00/MysticGrove/CONTENT_GUIDE.md

 # Ether Blossom

 Ether Blossom is a new plant that can be found in the Mystic Grove.
 Use it to create the health boost potion with an akward potion.

+# Mystic Deer

+The texture is a little buggy, but it's a new mob that can be found in the Mystic Grove and can interact in these ways:

+- If you use the magic wand on it, it will give you a random item.
+- If you hit it, it will give you a random bad effect.
+- If you feed it with a glowshroom, it will give you a random good effect.